 - The President approves the request for federal disaster funding or FEMA informs the governor it has been denied.
 This decision process could take a few hours or several weeks depending on the nature of the disaster.

-- Cal EMA and FEMA hold Applicants' Briefings that provide a general overview of the Public Assistance (PA) program and describe the application process.
+- Cal OES and FEMA hold Applicants' Briefings that provide a general overview of the Public Assistance (PA) program and describe the application process.

 - An applicant submits a Request for Public Assistance within 30 days of the date of the declaration.
 FEMA will determine the eligibility of each applicant.